xiaoojs20/Automatic-Control-Principles/README.md

 **This project is prohibited as a course work reference**, but only as matlab automatic control principle learning use.

+Thanks to the teachers Lin Jin, Liu Feng and the teaching assistants, I have gained a lot from doing these projects.

 For any questions, please contact: xiaoojs20@gmail.com